hamzaMM/inappropriate-filter/README.md

 ## Setup with AWS Sagemaker

 1. Under Sagemaker console go to Notebook -> Notebook Instances and create a notebooke instance
-2. Open the notebook instance and create a new
+2. Open the notebook instance and create a new 'conda_tensorflow2_p36' notebook
 3. Run the following script in a cell to load and deploy the model:

 ```python